aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/_index.md

 ## Spaces, Studios and Workshops

-- We have multpiple spaces booked for the lectures (L208, G203).
+- We have multpiple spaces booked for the lectures (3448, 3430, 3430).
 Please check this site or MyCourses for each week to see where we are.
-- For the last four weeks of the course, room G203 is booked for us for working.
+- For the last four weeks of the course, room 3430 is booked for us for working.
 There will be some Desktop PCs with Touchdesigner installed, projectors, and other equipment for you to use.
 - The Media Lab Home Base room O102 is also equipped with a projector, two powerful computers with TouchDesigner installed, surround sound and other equipment.
 Use that room also for working independently.
 - Use [vdi.aalto.fi](https://vdi.aalto.fi/) to remotely access Aalto computers with TouchDesigner
 - Mechatronics (G014) and other workshops in Väre are available for you to use as long as you have done the required introductions or training.
 - Aalto Fab Lab is available for you to use.
+- Marsio Studios are available for you to use
+- We have also one Project Room in Marsio booked in Period IV

 ## Tools & Technology